The LTI Standard Integration for Canvas

 Should I Use API or LTI to Create a Canvas Integration?

-The type of integration that developers should build depends on the needs of institutions from edtech organizations.
+The type of integration that you should build will depend on the needs of your customer.
 Some schools particularly need LTI integration with their Canvas environments.
 Others may be looking for a solution that includes features that are better supported by API integration, such as school or district-wide rostering and assignment creation.
 Thus, having solutions for both situations can prove to be valuable when trying to work with a multitude of schools.

 Read More on Canvas Integrations?